 The first tab is the Fulfillment section.
 Here you can decide how the reward will be given to the individual.
 Your options are, Manual, Redemption Link, and Tango Card.

 When you click on a fulfillment option, you will be able to edit criteria for that choice.
 Each one has its own criteria.
-For example, to setup a Tango Card, once your Tango Card account is integrated to the AdvocateHub, you will see a list of possible gift cards and you can set the value of the gift card.
+For example, to setup a Tango Card, once your Tango Card account is integrated in the hub, you will see a list of possible gift cards and you can set the value of the gift card.

 Fulfill gift card rewards only when redemption is approved by admin

 You can set rewards to only be sent once you click the reward approval button.
 You can turn this option on when creating or editing a reward under the Fulfillment tab.
 Tick the Administrator Approval Required check box for every reward you want to manually approve.